geudde/attic-chest/pages/03.season-2/06.meeting-18/08.miss-porden/docs.md

 The lily droops, the rose is gone
 And beauty fades away —

-But when bright virtue Sins confest
+But when bright virtue sins confest
 With sweet discretion join’d;
 When mildness calms the peaceful breast
 And wisdom guides the mind